ozdemirozcelik/pairs-ibkr/README.md

 # Pairs-IBKR Python Pair Trading Bot using Interactive Brokers TWS API

-For trading tickers in pairs (possible to trade a single stock, fx, crypto).
+For trading tickers in pairs (also possible to trade a single stock, fx, crypto).

 * Trades on Interactive Brokers using [TWS-API](https://interactivebrokers.github.io/tws-api/introduction.html)
 * Integrated with [Pairs-API](https://github.com/ozdemirozcelik/pairs-api-v3)